|

 Square

 The views from Mt.
-Bierstadt make the summit looks impressive.
+Bierstadt make the summit look impressive.
 However,

 the summit is long and flat.
 Hard to find the actual high point.